MicrosoftDocs/minecraft-creator/creator/Reference/Content/EntityReference/Examples/EntityGoals/minecraftBehavior_hurt_by_target.md

 # Entity Documentation - minecraft:behavior.hurt_by_target

-`minecraft:behavior.hurt_by_target` allows an entity to react when hit by set target.
+`minecraft:behavior.hurt_by_target` compels an entity to react when hit by set target.

 ## Parameters